-- an undergraduate degree from a recognized postsecondary institution with a minimum B+ average in the last two full years (or equivalent) of academic work; - ❖ work experience is not required, but internships or prior work experience is recommended; - \ proof of English language proficiency if prior studies were not completed in English: Test of English as a Foreign Language (iBT): 100 with minimum component scores of 23 or International English Language Testing System: 7.0 overall with minimum component scores of 6.5; - ❖ a supplementary application form that shows strong evidence of leadership ability; and, - \ two letters of recommendation, at least one of which should be from a professor.
+- business intelligence - data management - data Science for business - artificial intelligence for business - business analytics - work experience is not required, but internships or prior work experience is recommended; - demonstration of academic ability through high GMAT/GRE are recommended but not required; - proof of English language proficiency if prior studies were not completed in English: Test of English as a Foreign Language (iBT): 100 with minimum component scores of 23 or International English Language Testing System: 7.0 overall with minimum component scores of 6.5; - a supplementary application form that shows strong evidence of leadership ability; and, - two letters of recommendation, at least one of which should be from a professor.

-- 45 credits of coursework, consisting of: - ❖ 39 credits from 13 required 3.0 credit courses and, - & 6 credits from an experiential capstone project.
+- \ 45 credits of coursework, consisting of: - \39 credits from 13 required 3.0 credit courses and, - ♦ 6 credits from an experiential capstone project.